-I Quit Coupons Because I Found a Better Way to Save
+Since Quitting Coupons, I Found a Better Way to Save Money

-In fact, I tested it recently just to make sure it really was a good system and I wasn’t missing any savings with not using coupons.
+In fact, I tested it recently just to make sure it really was a good system and I wasn’t missing any savings by not using coupons.

 I spent a month of Sundays, inspecting the coupon inserts, reviewing store sites for digital coupons, digging up rebates in Ibotta and comparing it all to the weekly sales.

-I made a grocery list of items that met two criteria:
+I made a grocery list of items that meet two criteria: